-The Rename refactoring lets you change names of symbols, files and all the references to them throughout code.
+Use the Rename refactoring to change names of symbols, files, and all the references to them throughout code.

 Renaming local variables or private methods can be done easily inline since only the limited scope is affected.
 Renaming classes or public methods could potentially impact a lot of files.
 Preview potential changes before you refactor.

 In the editor, select an element you want to rename.
-If you need to rename a file or a directory, select one in the Project tool window.
+If you need to rename a file, select one in the Project tool window.

 Press Shift+F6 or from the main menu, select.

-Click Preview to see the potential changes and click Refactor.
+- Click Preview to see the potential changes or click Refactor.

 Next time you invoke the Rename refactoring, PyCharm remembers the options you have specified inside the Rename dialog.

 import datetime def was_published_today(self): return self.pub_date.date () == datetime.date.today()